-- Require food vehicles to comply with Section 4.22.2 and 4.22.4 of the current Zoning By-law (Regulations for outdoor sales and display area- 3 metre setback from street line) and Section 4.6 (sightlines of the current Zoning By-law). - Only permit food vehicles on lots with other uses/buildings (i.e. not on vacant lots). - Require food vehicles to locate in a defined parking space, unless otherwise approved pursuant to the Site Plan Control provisions of the Planning Act. - Not allow food vehicles to occupy any required off-street parking spaces for all of the uses situated on the lot. - Not allow food vehicles to occupy accessible parking spaces. - Require setbacks from buildings and/or property lines for the placement/parking of food vehicles.
+- Require food vehicles to comply with Section 4.22.2 and 4.22.4 of the current Zoning By-law (Regulations for outdoor sales and display area- 3 metre setback from street line) and Section 4.6 (sightlines of the current Zoning By-law). - Only permit food vehicles on lots with other uses/buildings (i.e. not on vacant lots). - Require food vehicles to locate in a defined parking space. - Not allow Food vehicles to occupy any required off-street parking spaces for all of the uses situated on the lot. - Not allow food vehicles to occupy accessible parking spaces. - Require setbacks from buildings and/or property lines for the placement/parking of food vehicles.

-It is recommended that food vehicles only be permitted to occupy a defined parking space, unless otherwise approved pursuant to the Site Plan Control provisions of the Planning Act.
-This provision would ensure that food vehicles do not block driveways, drive aisles, emergency routes, loading spaces, pedestrian and accessible walkways, required landscape buffers, etc. In cases where a food vehicle cannot locate within a defined parking space, an application for Site Plan approval (S. 41 of the Planning Act or successor) is recommended to be required to ensure that the placement of the food vehicle is appropriate on the site and does not obstruct the flow of pedestrian or vehicular traffic.
+It is recommended that food vehicles only be permitted to occupy a defined parking space.
+This provision would ensure that food vehicles do not block driveways, drive aisles, emergency routes, loading spaces, pedestrian and accessible walkways, required landscape buffers, etc.